 These kinds of results come from our experience in the talent solutions business and our access to the actual talent that is talking with our teams daily.

-The second way MCPc is responding to the shortfall in IT talent is by working with the Cleveland Metropolitan School District and with several universities, including Mercyhurst University, to provide students with “earn while you learn” internships that bridge the talent gap.
+The second way MCPc is responding to the shortfall in IT talent is by working with the Cleveland Metropolitan School District and with several universities, to provide students with “earn while you learn” internships that bridge the talent gap.

 The gap is significant in three sectors in particular — information technology, manufacturing and high-level health care.
-All three sectors are serviced currently by MCPc, with local clients including Timken, Parker Hannifin, University Hospitals, Progressive Insurance and others ranging in size from enterprise to SMB.
+All three sectors are serviced currently by MCPc, with local clients including Timken, Parker Hannifin, and, University Hospitals others ranging in size from enterprise to SMB.